Emmiwinks/waakaka/features_and_modes.md

 ### Weighting: Default mode
 - Continuosly call function get_units() and send the values via MQTT
-- should loop fast as possible
+- should loop as fast as possible
 - should be default mode if no other mode is set via MQTT

 # MQTT Topics